 ACA 26-51-507 provides an income tax credit of 3.9% of the annual salary of employees employed exclusively in providing child care services if the revenue to the business does not exceed the direct operating costs of the facility.
 Certification of eligible childcare facilities must be made by the Division of Childcare and Early Childhood Education.
-ACA 26-51-508 provides that a business which qualifies for the refund of the Gross Receipts Tax or Compensating Use Tax under ACA 26-51-516 or ACA 26-53-132 provides a \$5000 income tax credit for the first tax year the business provides its employees with a child care facility.
+ACA 26-51-508 provides that a business which qualifies for the refund of the Gross Receipts Tax or Compensating Use Tax under ACA 26-51-516 or ACA 26-53-132 shall be allowed an income tax credit of 3.9% of the annual salary of its employees employed exclusively in providing child care service, or a \$5000 income tax credit for the first tax year the business provides its employees with a child care facility.
 This credit is for a business which operates a child care facility for its employees only.
-Any unused credit may be carried forward for the next two (2) succeeding tax years or until exhausted.
+Any unused credit may be carried forward for the next two (2) succeeding tax years or until exhausted, whichever occurs first.